ahmedkamel180998/project-1-stone-paper-scissor-optimized/README.md

 1. **Player Input**: The player chooses either Stone, Paper, or Scissors.
 2. **Computer Choice**: The computer randomly selects its choice.
 3. **Determine Winner**: The game compares the player and computer’s choices to determine the round’s winner based on the classic rules:
-   - Stone crushes Scissors
+   - Stone stronger than Scissors
-   - Scissors cut Paper
+   - Scissors  stronger than Paper
-   - Paper covers Stone
+   - Paper  stronger than Stone
 4. **Display Results**: The results of each round, including the choices and the winner, are displayed.
 5. **End of Game**: After the designated number of rounds, the game displays the final results, indicating how many rounds each player won, the number of draws, and the overall game winner.